 Hoaxes from The Resistance that have been reposted and given wider exposure by international spammers include the claim that Sean Hannity got in a fistfight with CNN anchor Jake Tapper, Amy Schumer was arrested after threatening Trump at the Oscars, and that a Democratic congressman was arrested for planning to assassinate Trump.

-The person behind The Resistance uses the online handle Busta Troll but has been identified as Christopher Lyman, a veteran who lives in Orono, Maine.
+The person behind The Resistance uses the online handle Busta Troll but has been identified as Christopher Blair, a man who lives in Maine.
 He achieved internet fame for “goating” right-wing Facebook pages that talked about lynching Barack Obama and that called Sgt.
 Bowe Bergdahl a traitor.
-BuzzFeed News previously reported on Lyman’s site and how his hoaxes have been picked up by others who treat them as real news.
+BuzzFeed News previously reported on Blair's site and how his hoaxes have been picked up by others who treat them as real news.
 But it’s only recently that his work has become the cornerstone for an international network of pro-Trump websites seeking to cash in on hyperpartisan conservative news.

 “I've been in contact with a few,” he told BuzzFeed News.
 “I've sent a few DMCA notices but they don't care.
 One of them threatened to DDoS my site into oblivion if I didn't stop.”
 (A distributed denial of service attack, or DDoS, is when an online target such as a website is hit with an overwhelming amount of server requests, causing it to become partially or completely unavailable.)

-Lyman said he briefly collaborated with an owner of a Macedonian pro-Trump site as a way to stop them from stealing.
-They agreed to share each other’s content on their respective Facebook pages, but Lyman said their content was too offensive and often completely false.
+Blair said he briefly collaborated with an owner of a Macedonian pro-Trump site as a way to stop them from stealing.
+They agreed to share each other’s content on their respective Facebook pages, but Blair said their content was too offensive and often completely false.

 “I tried to work with one of them, but the stuff they put on my page was all ‘black thug gets what's coming to him’ and ‘Islamic terrorist rapes 8-year-old bride to death in Wisconsin,’” he said.
 “It was over the top.”